roboflow/inference/docs/quickstart/http_inference.md

 This code will run inference on a computer vision model.
 On the first request, the model weights will be downloaded and set up with your local inference server.
 This request may take some time depending on your network connection and the size of the model.
 Once your model has downloaded, subsequent requests will be much faster.

-Above, set your workspace and model ID.
+Above, set your project ID and model version number.
 Also configure your confidence and IoU threshold values as needed.
 If you are using classification, you can omit the IoU threshold value.
 You will also need to set your Roboflow API key.
-To learn how to retrieve your Roboflow API key, refer to the Roboflow API documentation.
+To learn how to retrieve your Roboflow API key, refer to the Roboflow API documentation, [Authentication - Retrieve an API Key](https://docs.roboflow.com/api-reference/authentication#retrieve-an-api-key).

 You can post either a URL, a base64-encoded image, or a pickled NumPy array to the server.